Published in Case Studies, 16th Sep 2020

 Raelene trusted O’Shea Plumbing to help her make a good choice in fixing her hot water problem and was very happy with the end result.
 Another job well done!

 O’Shea Plumbing specialises in Hot Water service, repair and installation in Melbourne.
 We offer repair and replacement systems across leading brands including Rheem, Aquamax, Rinnai, Stiebel Eltron and Vulcan.
-Call us today for a quote – (03) 9888 2887
+O’Shea are the plumbers Melbourne can rely on – Call us today on (03) 9888 2887